lhr0909/data-storage-test/README.md

 ### Create Table Test

-I try my best to model a minimal Treelab Table on every data storage, where every cell is a text cell.
+I try my best to model a minimal table structure on every data storage, where every cell is a text cell.
 The test will generate a table with 10k rows x 100 columns, which is a total of 1 million cells.
 Each cell will store a text string of length 20.

 Here are the results: